carlosasantos/concurrency_moe/README.md

     **Expectation** - Given that we configured our deployment to accept a maximum concurrency of 3, we expect 3 concurrent requests to have an execution of time of around 15 seconds (as they should happen in parallel)

-    **Example:** The following output corresponds to the seen behaviour, showing a total execution time of 45 seconds.
+    **Example:** The following output corresponds to the seen behaviour, showing a total execution time of 15 seconds, as expected, demonstrating that concurrency is working as expected.

     ```sh
     request_id: 1